Allied Healthcare Careers Program

 This pipeline program teaches students about opportunities in healthcare that offer promising career growth in areas facing critical workforce shortages.

 Allied health professionals support physicians and nurses by playing supportive roles in prehospital care, service delivery, rehabilitation, and disease prevention.
-Recruiting these positions from our community aims to support our goals of diversifying our future workforce.
+Recruiting these positions from our community aims to support our goals of building a robust future healthcare workforce.

 UCLA Allied Healthcare Careers Program: Meet Carlos